aseriousbiz/abbot-docs/src/convos/response-times.md

 You can set two different thresholds for your response times:

 * Target - The ideal response time.
 If a customer hasn't received a response in this time, we'll send a notification to the First Responders.
-* Deadline - The longest a conversation can go without getting an answer.
+* Deadline - The longest a conversation can go without getting a response from your team.
 This could represent a contractual obligation like a Service Level Agreement (SLA).

 ## Configuring a Response Time